Understanding IRA Tax Benefits

 Tax-deferred Earnings and Tax-free earnings

-For one type of IRA called a Roth IRA, not only do earnings grow tax-deferred, if certain criteria are met, the accumulated earnings will be tax-free for all Roth IRAs of the individual upon distribution.
+In Roth IRAs, not only do earnings grow tax-deferred if certain criteria are met, the accumulated earnings will be tax-free for all Roth IRAs of the individual upon distribution.
 This distribution is called a qualified distribution.
-A qualified distribution means that a Roth IRA holder has had the Roth IRA for 5 years and has met one of the four following criteria:
+A qualified distribution occurs when a Roth IRA holder has had the Roth IRA for 5 years and has met one of the four following criteria:

 - Death, or